 - Purple Dragon: sweet, rich, purple skin, yellow core, to 6 inches long; 65 days to harvest; open-pollinated.

-- Royal Chantenay: sweet, tender, reddish-orange to 6 inches long; good choice for heavy or shallow soils; 65 days to harvest; open pollinated.
+- Royal Chantenay: sweet, tender, reddish-orange to 6 inches (15cm) long; a good choice for heavy or shallow soils; 65 days to harvest; open-pollinated.

-- Short ‘n Sweet: sweet, juicy, bright orange to 4 inches long; good choice for heavy soil; 65 days to harvest; open pollinated.
+- Short ‘n Sweet: sweet, juicy, bright orange to 4 inches (10cm) long; a good choice for heavy soil; 65 days to harvest; open-pollinated.

 - Grow carrots in loose soil free of stone and obstacles; this will allow the roots to grow straight and unimpeded.
 Roots will fork if they hit an obstacle.